prossel/p5-grid-design-class/README.md

 ![Grid2 Example](doc/imgs/grid2.png)

-Custom number of columns and rows with margin and gutter
+Grid 2: Custom number of columns and rows with margin and gutter

 ### Example 3